Wolfenstein: The New Order: Plot

 Set reveals that the Nazis' discovery of one of the Da'at Yichud caches, which included advanced technology centuries ahead of its time, allowed Germany to surpass the Allies in military might.
 Set agrees to assist the Resistance by revealing the location of one such cache but states that the Resistance requires a U-boat to access it.
-Blazkowicz obtains a U-boat but discovers that it is the flagship of the Nazis' submarine fleet, and is equipped with a cannon designed to fire nuclear warheads, which requires keycodes from the Nazi lunar research facility to operate.
+Blazkowicz and the Resistance hijack a U-boat, the flagship Eva's Hammer, and learn it is equipped with a nuclear cannon that requires keycodes from the Nazi lunar research facility to operate.
 Blazkowicz uses the Spindly Torque—a Da'at Yichud spherical device capable of destroying super concrete—to steal the identity of a Nazi lunar scientist and infiltrate the Lunar Base.
-He succeeds at obtaining the keycodes, but upon returning to Earth, he discovers that Engel has mounted an assault on the Resistance base, capturing some of its members on behalf of Deathshead.
+He succeeds at obtaining the keycodes, but upon returning to Earth, he discovers that Engel has mounted an assault on the Resistance base, killing several members and capturing the survivors on behalf of Deathshead.

-The Resistance use the Spindly Torque to break open Deathshead's compound.
-After liberating the compound's captives, Blazkowicz travels to the top of the tower, where Deathshead's workshop is located.
-Inside, Deathshead reveals to Blazkowicz that he possesses the preserved brain of the soldier Blazkowicz chose to die, putting it in a robot.
-The robot comes alive and assaults Blazkowicz, who defeats it, destroys the brain, and puts his friend to rest.
+The Resistance use the Spindly Torque to breach Deathshead's fortress.
+After liberating Deathshead's captives, Blazkowicz travels to the top of the tower, where Deathshead's workshop is located.
+Inside, Deathshead reveals to Blazkowicz that he possesses the preserved brain of the soldier Blazkowicz chose to die, and uses it to power a robot that fights Blazkowicz.
+Blazkowicz defeats the robot and destroys the brain, putting his friend to rest.
 Commandeering a larger robot mecha, Deathshead attacks Blazkowicz, who gets the upper hand and destroys the robot.
-He drags Deathshead out of the wreckage and attacks him, who pulls out and arms a grenade which kills himself and gravely wounds Blazkowicz.
-As he crawls towards a window, Blazkowicz mentally recites "The New Colossus" as he watches the Resistance survivors board a helicopter.
+He drags Deathshead out of the wreckage and attacks him, but Deathshead arms a grenade that kills himself and gravely wounds Blazkowicz.
+Crawling to a window, Blazkowicz mentally recites "The New Colossus" as he watches the Resistance survivors board a helicopter.
 Believing they have reached safety, Blazkowicz gives instructions to fire the nuclear cannon.
 After the credits, a helicopter is heard approaching.